-Although these homes are beautiful on the outside, they can be difficult to decorate.
+Although these homes are beautiful on the outside, but finding antique home decor to go with the home can be difficult.
 Some have exposed wood arches, walls, and ceilings; others have exposed or painted brick and large mantels over wood-burning fireplaces.
 All of these elements are gorgeous on their own and make a beautiful home, but decorating them in a way that accents all of the home’s antique characters can sometimes be a challenge.

 Here are 3 antique home decor styles that you can use to transform the decor in your home.

 In order to create a timeless decor style in your home, it’s important to have a good idea of what your style is.
 Everyone has their individual likes and dislikes within every style.
 From the colors you prefer, to the furniture that looks great in someone else’s home but that you would never have in your home.

 A great way to determine what does and doesn’t work for you is to look through other people’s pictures.
 Pinterest and HOUZZ are great options for this, as they are two of the easiest ways to search for good images on the internet.
 But another great way would be to check out the gallery on our website.
 We’re a home remodeling business and love taking before and after pictures of the work that we do.

 After you’ve determined some of your likes and dislikes, it’s time to choose the style that you’re going to use within your home.

 Farmhouse decor has been one of the fastest-growing home decor trends in years!
 It’s quickly become extremely popular and has begun to influence many elements of popular design trends.
 If you’re looking to create something warm and cozy with a modern flare, farmhouse might be the right style for you.

 - Open shelving within the kitchen and throughout the home